farhansiddiqui/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

+## What is the average daily activity pattern?

 Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days
 *Aggregate activity data by interval